November 2016 — Black Friday

 A number I didn’t recognize.

 Hey.
 It’s Dorian.
-Hope you made it out of the mall chaos alive.
+Hope you escaped the mall in one piece.
+Lol.

 My heart skipped.
 Not figuratively.
 I swear something inside me jumped and landed sideways.
-I stared at the message like it might disappear if I blinked.
 Constanza snored softly on the floor, blissfully unaware that my entire equilibrium had just tilted.

 I stared at his message for a long time.
-Simple words, casual tone.
+They were simple words with a casual tone.
 Just Friendly.
 But it sent my thoughts spiraling anyway.
 Was I reading too much into it?
 Probably.
 Was I going to stop?
 Definitely not.

-Because a boy like Dorian texting me — the girl with zero dating history and a romantic résumé blanker than a new notebook — felt strange and unfamiliar.
+Because a boy like Dorian texting me, the girl with zero dating history, felt unreal.
 A little too good.

 I wanted to reply.
 I really did.
 But my fingers hovered above the screen, frozen.
-Not because I didn’t know what to say, but because I knew this could mean something.
+Not because I didn’t know what to say, but because I was making a simple reply feel harder than it was.